jeffhung/module.make/README.md

 include $(call module,https://bit.ly/python-make,python.make)
 ```

-When running `make`, `python.make` will be downloaded automatically only in first time.
+When running `make`, `python.make` will be downloaded automatically only at the first time.

 ```console
 $ make